-Essex recommends removal of the factory backing plate behind the OE disc.
+- Essex recommends removal of the factory backing plate behind the OE disc.
 This plate significantly reduces the airflow into the disc center.
-Using a T30 socket, remove the 3 small bolts holding the plate to the up-

-If you choose not to remove the backing plate, you may need to modify the plate in order to allow AP Racing caliper to fit.
+Using a 10mm socket, remove the 3 small bolts holding the plate to the upright. - If you choose not to remove the backing plate, you must bend or remove the ears of the plate near the caliper mounting ears for the AP Racing caliper to fit.
+You may also need to bend the plate slightly inward near the lower ball joint and tie rod end to clear the disc.